Skip to content

 )

-4. protection refers to a range of options to ensure privacy protection of the original column.
-This step is crucial, because despite the model’s inability to learn from individual data subjects, it retains the capacity to generate instances featuring rare categories or outlier numerical values, which might disclose sensitive data in the original dataset.
+The aindo.rdml library provides a range of options to ensure additional privacy protection to extremal or rare values that might be present in the columns.
+Indeed, despite the model’s inability to learn from individual data subjects, it learns the rare categories and the ranges of numerical values, which might in some cases disclose sensitive data in the original dataset.

 002John Smith32HR$55,000